A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Introduction

 \section{Introduction}

 Regression analysis is one of the most popular forms of statistical modeling for analyzing the relationship between variables.
-Due to its intuitive characteristics and simplicity, \emph{multiple (multivariate) linear regression} has been the most commonly used model for several decades, with a variety of fields employing it to handle prediction tasks.
+Due to its interpretability and simplicity, \emph{multiple (multivariate) linear regression} has been the most commonly used model for several decades, with a variety of fields employing it to handle prediction tasks.
 Multiple linear regression seeks to identify the most suitable linear relationship for several explanatory variables and a response variable.
-A multiple linear regression model for $m$ explanatory variables can be represented by the linear equation

-where $\boldsymbol{A}$ represents the data matrix corresponding to $m$ explanatory variables with $n$ observations, $\boldsymbol{b}$ denotes the data matrix corresponding to the values of the response variable, $\boldsymbol{x}$ is the matrix of estimated parameters corresponding to the coefficients of the variables, and $\boldsymbol{e}$ refers to the errors between the predictions of the linear model and the response variable.
-We further assume that data matrices $\boldsymbol{A}$ and $\boldsymbol{b}$ are already standardized with respective means and standard deviations, and thus, without loss of generality, we can remove the intercept from the model above.
-It then makes sense that $\boldsymbol{x}$ should be chosen to minimize the errors.
+A multiple linear regression model for $m$ explanatory variables can be represented by the linear equation where $\boldsymbol{A}$ represents the data matrix corresponding to $m$ explanatory variables with $n$ observations, $\boldsymbol{b}$ denotes the data matrix corresponding to the values of the response variable, $\boldsymbol{x}$ is the matrix of estimated parameters corresponding to the coefficients of the variables, and $\boldsymbol{e}$ refers to the errors between the predictions of the linear model and the response variable.
+We further assume that data matrices $\boldsymbol{A}$ and $\boldsymbol{b}$ are already standardized with their respective means and standard deviations, and thus, without loss of generality, we can remove the intercept from the model above.
+It then makes sense that $\boldsymbol{x}$ should be chosen to minimize the error.

-Subset selection is a procedure in which a subset of $m$ explantory variables is selected to reduce model complexity while maintaining explanatory power. \citet{Guyon03} and \citet{james2013introduction} demonstrate that a reduced subset can provide faster, more cost-effective predictors, along with a better understanding of the underlying process that generated the data.
+Subset selection is a procedure in which a subset of $m$ explanatory variables is selected to reduce model complexity while maintaining explanatory power. \citet{Guyon03} and \citet{james2013introduction} demonstrate that a reduced subset can provide faster, more cost-effective predictors, along with a better understanding of the underlying process that generated the data.
 A reduced subset can also prevent over-fitting in the presence of too many irrelevant or redundant features \citep{yu2004efficient} and can help users to more readily understand the results \citep{karegowda2010feature}.